warfare-plugins/social-warfare/readme.txt

 * Both above and below the post content
 * None (or) Manual placement

-We also give you the ability to have floating share buttons follow your readers down the screen when static (non-floating) buttons are not in view.
+We also give you the ability to have **floating share buttons** follow your readers down the screen when static (non-floating) buttons are not in view.
 This way the reader will always have easy access to your share buttons, no matter where they scroll on your page.

+> "This is by far the best looking social sharing plugin I have seen on the net!"<br>
+> David Foster, Online Personality

 = Social Proof =
-Proudly display how many times your content has been shared-- <strong>even tweet counts (with a Premium license)<strong>!
+Proudly display how many times your content has been shared-- **even tweet counts (with a _Social Warfare - Pro_ license)**!
 Social Proof is a powerful psychological tool that has been proven to influence even more shares.

+We use the social network API endpoints to ensure that the most accurate share counts are always displayed.

 = Popular Posts Widget based on Social Share Counts = Wouldn't you love to show what your most popular posts are based on the number of social shares's they've received?
 Social Warfare allows you to do just that.

-You can even choose to display most popular posts on a specific social network!
+You can even choose to display most your popular posts based on which social network they were popular on!

 Social Warfare's Popular Posts widget allows you to display and customize the look with: